MidnightDreamerX17/skill20/Magic/E/EldritchBlast.md

 A beam of crackling energy streaks in a straight line toward a creature within range.
 The target takes 1d10 force damage.

-The spell creates more than one beam when you reach higher experience levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
+The spell creates more than one beam when you reach higher caster levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
 You can direct the beams at the same target or at different ones within range of you.